markusressel/raspyrfm-client/README.rst

 raspyrfm-client
 ===============

-A python 3.4+ library that allows the generation of network codes for the RaspyRFM rc module.
+A python 3.4+ library that allows the generation of network codes for the RaspyRFM rc module (and other gateways too!).

 Build Status
 ============